Model projective twists and generalised lantern relations: Lefschetz fibration on

-\begin{lemma}[Evans] The symplectic completion of the affine Flag 3-fold $M:=Fl_3 \setminus Y_{\infty}$ is symplectomorphic to the Lagrangian plumbing $T^*S^3 \#_{S^1}T^*S^3$ of three-spheres (which intersect cleanly along the circles of Lemma \ref{matchings}).
-See Appendix \ref{applumbing} for the definition of clean Lagrangian plumbing. \end{lemma} \proof The lemma is proved by defining a pluri-subharmonic function $Fl_3 \setminus Y \to \R$ with skeleton formed by the pair of Lagrangians $3$-spheres over $[-1,0]$ and $[0,1]$, meeting cleanly in a circle over $0$. \endproof
+\begin{lemma}[\cite{evansnotes}] The union of $S_{\pm}$ form a Lagrangian skeleton for the clean Lagrangian plumbing $T^*S^3 \#_{S^1}T^*S^3$.
+In particular, the symplectic completion of $M:=Fl_3 \setminus Y_{\infty}$ is symplectomorphic to this plumbing. \end{lemma} The proof of this lemma is beyond the scope of this section.
+The idea in \cite{evansnotes} is to define a pluri-subharmonic function $Fl_3 \setminus Y \to \R$ with skeleton formed by the pair of Lagrangians $3$-spheres over $[-1,0]$ and $[0,1]$, meeting cleanly in a circle over $0$.
+A clean plumbing of spheres $T^*S^3\#_{S^1}T^*S^3$ is determined by the topology of the surgery of the Lagrangian cores (\cite{smithwemyss}), and the plumbing of the statement is such that the surgery of the core spheres is another sphere.

-\begin{rmk} The plumbing in the Lemma does not coincide with the construction in \cite{bct}.
-The difference lies in the choice of trivialisation of the normal bundle of $S^1$ inside the two spheres, which in this case also determines the gluing of the two core components of the plumbing.
-In this case, the framing is such that the surgery of the two spheres along $S^1$ is again sphere.